michaelford85/mongodb-atlas-ansible-role/README.md

 ## It can range from M10 to M80.
 atlas_cluster_instance_size: M10

+## Set to true to load the MongoDB Atlas sample datasets into the newly created cluster.
+## This can be helpful for initial exploration or development environments.
+load_sample_data: false

 ## Set to true to deploy an M0 free cluster.
 ## This will automatically override the instance size to M0 and ignore other advanced cluster settings.
 ## The role includes a safeguard that checks if an M0 already exists in the project and fails early if so.